SciML/ModelingToolkit.jl/docs/src/index.md

 # ModelingToolkit.jl

-ModelingToolkit.jl is a modeling language for high performance symbolic-numeric computation in scientific computing  and scientific machine learning.
+ModelingToolkit.jl is a modeling language for high-performance symbolic-numeric computation in scientific computing and scientific machine learning.
 It allows for users to give a high-level description of a model for symbolic preprocessing to analyze and enhance the model.
 ModelingToolkit can automatically generate fast functions for model components like Jacobians